 To begin with, the motherboard comes with a simple, if not understated look.
-It’s all black and has two RGB lights and a couple of addressable strips as well if you want to add more.
-It comes with a couple of heatsinks, of which the most important is the one going over the VRM section, and the one covering the M.2 drive.
+It’s all black (save for the yellow stripe near the TUF Gaming logo) and has two RGB lights and a couple of addressable strips as well if you want to add more.
+It comes with a couple of heatsinks, of which the most important is the one going over the VRM section, and the one covering the bottom M.2 drive.

 While we’re at the VRM section, you’re looking at 12+2 DrMOS power stages, and a 6-layer PCB, so it’s obvious ASUS did pay attention to this quite a bit.
 The Digi+ VRM adds a bit of durability and increases performance, while the heatsink keeps things cool.

 You also have four DIMM slots, as well as a few other neat features, such as a USB 3.2 Gen 2 Type-C front header that also supports Thunderbolt 3, as well as a Realtek S1200A codec that does miracles when it comes to audio.
 Overall, if you’d prefer an understated look and don’t need flashy lights, this might be a great choice.

 2ASUS Prime Z490-P

 If you’re going to be building a black and white system, the ASUS Prime Z490-P is probably one of the best motherboards to fit that design.
 It comes with all the features you could need for a great experience on Intel’s LGA 1200 platform, and it manages to look nice while keeping the price reasonable.

 The black and white design is all over the motherboard, from the PCB to the heatsinks on the VRM and the chipset itself.
 It does look nice, but the only RGB light is a subtle line in the bottom left corner.
 You do have a couple of RGB headers, though, so you can add as many lights as you want to, yourself.